-The Authority is responsible for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the Authority's Primary Assurance Group, which has responsibility for the development and maintenance of the governance environment.
-It also takes into account the Internal Auditor's annual report and any issues reported by the Authority's external auditors and other review agencies and inspectorates where they have reported in the year.
+The Authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the Authority's Primary

+Assurance Group, who have responsibility for the development and maintenance of the governance environment.
+It also takes into account the Head of Internal Audit's annual report and any issues reported by the Authority's external auditors and other review agencies and inspectorates.

-The Authority has continued to review its Code of Corporate Governance in accordance with the CIPFA/SOLACE framework.
+The Authority has reviewed its Code of Corporate Governance in accordance with the CIPFA/SOLACE framework.
 The Code supports the delivery of good governance through the establishment of the following roles:

-- the Authority is responsible for the approval of the Code of Corporate Governance and its associated annual review and assessment; - the Authority is responsible for the approval of the Annual Statement of Accounts and Annual Statement Governance: - the scrutiny function is provided by the full Authority; - audit and risk issues are dealt with by the full Authority; and - the Audit and Governance Committee has delegated powers to deal with governance matters where statutory deadlines require approvals prior to scheduled full Authority meetings.
+- The Authority is responsible for the approval of the Code of Corporate Governance and its associated annual review and assessment. - The Authority is responsible for the approval of the Annual Statement of Accounts and Annual Statement Governance. - The scrutiny function is provided by the full Authority. - Audit and risk issues are dealt with by the full Authority. - The Audit and Governance Committee has delegated powers to deal with governance matters where statutory deadlines require approvals prior to scheduled full Authority meetings.

-Where our review of the effectiveness of the governance framework identifies weaknesses the Authority develops a plan to address the weaknesses and also to ensure a continuous improvement of the system is in place.
+We have been advised on the implications of the result of the review of the effectiveness of the governance framework and a plan to address weakness and ensure continuous improvement of the system is in place.